FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Windows/FreeTAKServer_Windows_Install.md

 ## RPiFTS Series

-GHOST_DA-B6 has created a set of videos on `youtube` detailing how to install and set up FTS on raspberry pi SBC's.
+GHOST_DA-B6 has created a set of videos on `youtube` detailing how to install and set up FTS on raspberry pi `SBC's`.

 You can view his RPiFTS video series on his [channel](https://www.youtube.com/channel/UC--WpY--HV7PymMWLgfflZA).